 It’s not just about workplace accidents, which can be costly: Workers with a substance abuse disorder rack up more in health care costs, absenteeism, and turnover.
 There is also “presenteeism,” which isn’t as easily measured as absenteeism, to consider.
 Presenteeism is a phenomenon where workers are on the job, but they aren’t working at their full potential – or working at all.

-The challenge posed for employers: Are you paying workers to simply show up or work?
+The challenge posed for employers: Are you paying workers to simply show up, or to work?

 Addiction Treatment for Employees Saves Your Bottom Line